mmunson94/Portfolio-Project-1/README.md

 * ### The Footer
    * The footer section provides users with links to all the relevant social media provided by Manchester United

-   * The links will open in a separate tab making sure the user doesnt deviate from the site.
+   * The links will open in a separate tab making sure the user does not deviate from the site.

    * This feature allows users to keep up to date with all the social media the club provides.